Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Experiments

 \subsubsection{Comparison with Domain Adaptation Methods}

-To evaluate the proposed ``DRSF-UDA integration" framework from Section 3.4.3, we conducted comparative experiments with conventional unsupervised domain adaptation (UDA) techniques across two standard cross-domain scenarios.
+To evaluate the proposed ``DRSF-UDA integration" framework, we conducted comparative experiments with UDA techniques across two standard cross-domain scenarios.
 Unlike traditional UDA approaches requiring access to target-domain samples, our investigation explores substituting or supplementing real target-domain data with synthetically generated pseudo-domain data.

 \textbf{\textit{Daytime-to-Night Adaptation}} As shown in Table \ref{tab:DAOD_rainy}, our method achieves a 40.2\% mAP without using any real nighttime target-domain data (denoted by ``\ding{56}"), outperforming all UDA baselines that rely on real target-domain data.
 The performance gains are particularly pronounced in ``Car" (15.4\% improvement) and ``Person" (12.6\% improvement) categories over the best UDA method.
 Counterintuitively, incorporating real target-domain data (marked ``\ding{52}") resulted in a slight performance drop to 39.5\% mAP.
 This unexpected trend suggests that noise and distribution biases in real target-domain samples may disrupt the domain-invariant feature learning from pseudo data.
 Notable degradation occurred in ``Bus" (-3.3\%) and ``Truck" (-5.0\%) categories, likely due to uneven nighttime lighting affecting large vehicle detection.